areggalstyan/reforging/README.md

 ### anvil.json

-Configures the visuals and mechanics of the reforging anvil.
+Configures the visuals and mechanics of the reforge anvil.

 #### name: string

-The name of the reforging anvil item.
+The name of the reforge anvil item.

 Colorized, no placeholders.

 #### lore: string array

-The lore of the reforging anvil item.
+The lore of the reforge anvil item.

 Colorized, no placeholders.